 The tool will start scanning the source disk for deleted files.
 After the scanning is complete, it will show you the brief details of the recovered files.

-After recovery process is complete, you will see details of recovered files.
+After the process of recovering deleted files is complete, you will see details of recovered files.
 Finally, it will ask you to view recovered files.
 Press y or Y to open Recovery folder where recovered files are stored.

 In the recovery folder, you can see the recovered files.
 In our case, we have recovered a ZIP file.
 Though the ZIP file’s name has been changed but the data in that ZIP file is intact.